|This adorable coffee shop in Southport made us laugh. It appears to be a diving bell!|

 We can easily watch the ticker for the number of readers we’ve had since the onset of our site, now well over 500,000 as of a few days ago and the activity hour by hour, day by day, month by month.
 This has a magical way of spurring us on, knowing somewhere in the world at any given moment, someone is reading our posts.

-This morning, it was one of those days where I was preoccupied, lounging in bed reading news on Tom’s phone (the shipment hasn’t arrived yet with my new phone) until almost 9 am.
-Finally, I jumped out of bed, anxious to get the day going.
+This morning was one of those days when I was preoccupied, lounging in bed reading news on Tom’s phone (the shipment hadn’t arrived yet with my new phone) until almost 9:00 am.
+Then, finally, I jumped out of bed, anxious to get the day going.

 |Pelican Island Conservation Area off the coast in Southport.|

-I was planning on making a multi-step meal with several side dishes requiring an excessive amount of chopping, dicing and measuring for a new recipe.
+I was planning on making a multi-step meal with several side dishes requiring excessive chopping, dicing, and measuring for a new recipe.
 I needed to “get the show on the road.”

 |Sandbars peeking through the sea at low tide.|